 9 Signs You May Have Sleep Apnea

-There are a number of factors that can increase your risk of developing obstructive sleep apnea that include:
+A number of factors that can increase your risk of developing obstructive sleep apnea, including:

 - Being overweight